Nutrient Neutrality Statements & Assessments

 Calculation of Nutrient Budget

-To achieve nutrient neutrality, a nutrient budget is calculated using quantities of nitrogen (N) generated by a development.
-Measured N concentrations vary according to exactly what is measured and “the key measurement is Total Nitrogen (TN), i.e., both organic and inorganic forms of nitrogen, because this is what is available for plant growth.”
+Measured N concentrations vary according to precisely what is measured, and “the key measurement is Total Nitrogen (TN), i.e., both organic and inorganic forms of nitrogen, because this is what is available for plant growth.”

 TN is the sum of: